Habitat clearance, disease, dog attacks, car hits, and climate change are threatening the survival of Australia’s most iconic animal.

 Some of the Chlamydia pecorum strains found in koalas are more similar to livestock strains than they are to other koala strains, Polkinghorne says.

 “A continued expansion of our analysis to include historical koala Chlamydia pecorum samples and a more diverse range of overseas livestock strains is anticipated to provide more evidence to test the latter hypothesis.”

 Using genome sequencing, researchers have found three examples of chlamydia livestock strains in koalas.
-“In a South Australian koala and in central New South Wales koalas we find strains that are virtually identical to livestock strains,” Polkinghorne said.
+The scientists found strains in a South Australian koala and in central New South Wales koalas that were virtually identical to livestock strains, Polkinghorne said.